-Industrious central midfielder Kiernan Dewsbury-Hall has continued to impress for the Under-18s, helping the team reach the quarter-finals of the FA Youth Cup.
+Industrious central midfielder Kiernan Dewsbury-Hall impressed for the Under-18s, helping the team reach the quarter-finals of the FA Youth Cup.

 The 19-year-old scored from long range during a 3-1 success over Leyton Orient in the third round before delivering a standout display against eventual 2017 winners Chelsea.

 Promoted to the Development Squad in March of that year, the Shepshed-based Academy product made his debut at Under-23s level during a 2-2 draw with Sunderland at the Stadium of Light.

 As reward for his efforts, Dewsbury-Hall signed his first professional contract in 2017 and he has been an invaluable figure for the Foxes this season.

 Date of birth: 13 November, 1995

 A Curacao international who previously had a trial at Manchester United, Liandro Martis signed for the Club during the summer of 2016.

 Sidelined with injury for much of the 2016/17 season, Martis has shown glimpses of his talent during his short stay with the Foxes and is thought of as a promising talent for future campaigns at King Power Stadium.

 Date of birth: 1 October, 1997

 A tough-tackling talent in the centre of midfield, Hamza Choudhury often acts as a defensive guard in front of the back line.

 His performances for the Club's Academy side in 2015/16 saw him secure a loan move to Sky Bet League 1 outfit Burton Albion, helping them gain promotion to the Championship.

 Choudhury captained the 10-man squad who travelled to Hong Kong for the Citi Soccer Sevens, lifting the trophy in Happy Valley in May 2017.

 Lamine Kaba Sherif